 - Never leave a bathroom door open.
 Always fully close the door.

 - The French have a particular sense of humor, often dry and sometimes offensive.
 Not meant to offend; they try not to take themselves too seriously!

 - Raucous dinner debates and arguing in common in French culture.
 This will include dramatic gestures and raised voices.
 This is ingrained in the french, don’t take it personally if directed at you.

 - As Joelle is French and has all her extended family in France, she will address some cultural tips in the next section to enhance your French experience.

 Joelle’s Do’s and Don’ts when visiting France

 The French have a reputation for being rude, intolerant, and hating Americans.
 That is so far from the truth.
-The French are some of the kindest and gracious people I have come across in my travels.
+The French are some of the kindest and most gracious people I have come across in my travels.
 That is not my native bias but from close observations outside of my own interactions.
 I have taken many American friends of all ages and watched closely (it is the behavioral scientist in me).
-Or simply watching strangers with the locals.
+Or simply watching tourists interact with the locals.

 When I travel to accompany friends and family for the first time, I always share a basic set of rules (#1 below), and they have rarely had negative experiences anywhere in France.

 The French follow established manners, rules, and cultural customs or, more to say, etiquette.
 These are very important to the French, and by acting on these, you will find a much warmer and kinder welcome.
 The French are proud people; being aware and showing respect goes a long way.
 You are a guest in their country, be a good one.